-Now that BACP has adopted SCoPEd, we’ve entered a period of implementation, where we’ll be updating our processes and systems (such as our CRM database, website and online application forms) to reflect the SCoPEd framework.
+When BACP adopted SCoPEd, we entered a period of implementation, where we’ll be updating our processes and systems (such as our CRM database, website and online application forms) to reflect the SCoPEd framework.

-SCoPEd implementation will take place across three carefully planned stages – preparation, transition and integration over the next few years.
+SCoPEd implementation is taking place across three carefully planned stages – preparation, transition and integration.
+We’ve completed preparation and are now in the transition period.

 By February 2026, when the SCoPEd integration phase starts, our existing membership and accreditation schemes will have been revised, and our membership categories will be fully aligned to the standards of the SCoPEd framework columns.